hpcsheffield/2014-01-14-manchester/shell/README.md

 GUIs.
 Directories are just listings of files.
 They can contain other files or directories.

-Whenever you start up a terminal, you will start in a special directory called the *home* directory.
-Every user has their own home directory where they have full access to create and delete files and directories.
+When you start up a terminal on most systems, you will start in a special directory called the *home* directory.
+If you're using teh managed desktop, you'll initially find yourself in a Desktop directory, so change to your home:

+    cd

+Every user has their own home
+directory where they have full access to create and delete files and directories.
 At the start of a session the `pwd` command tells us what the name of our home directory is.
 The last word in that listing